CFWLoader/Data-Structure/AVL-Tree/README.md

 ## The algorithm is based on Binary Search Tree(BST).

-## The original C codes of AVL algorithm can apply in this.
+## The original C codes of AVL algorithm can't apply in this.

 ## I modified it.So I guess will trigger severe bugs though

-## it haven't occured in my test.
+## it haven't occurred in my test.

-## I can't understand the avl_insert algorithm.
+There are 4 kinds of avl rotation LL, RR, LR, RL.<br/>

-## My brain is so weak.
+I can't figure out difference of them.